 The most historically important and well-known is Rhodes (Rodos), which for millennia has been the island from which the region is controlled.
 Of the others, Kos and Patmos are historically more important; the remaining nine are Astipalea, Kalymnos, Karpathos, Kasos, Leros, Nisyros, Symi, Tilos and Kastelorizo (which lies in the eastern Mediterranean).
 Other islands in the chain include Agathonisi, Alimia, Arkoi, Chalki, Farmakonisi, Gyali, Kinaros, Levitha, Lipsi, Nimos, Pserimos, Saria, Syrna and Telendos.

-What traveler type are you?
+What traveller type are you?

 The Dodecanese have experiences for any traveler type, whether you are into extreme sports like rock climbing, interested in culture and history or enjoy water sports like scuba diving or windsurfing.

-If you belong to the more adventurous type of travelers seeking to discover new paths with lesser-known, unspoiled destinations, have a look at my posts about the Dodecanese.
+If you belong to the more adventurous type of travellers seeking to discover new paths with lesser-known, unspoiled destinations, have a look at my posts about the Dodecanese.
 You will find detailed descriptions of the more cosmopolitan islands like Rhodes, islands that have played an important role in the long and rich history of Greece.

 My posts here at GO GREECE YOUR WAY will give you all the necessary information to find YOUR best holidays ever in Greece!